 "Pousse Café is a stunner.
 Director Susan Winter makes an astonishing debut in this uncompromising film about a father’s relationship with his gay son as they bond.
 Pousse Café is a labor of love and stands out for its highly literate dialogue, richly shot sequences and carefully wrought symbolism."

-– POZ Magazine
+– Erik Meers, POZ Magazine

 THE FILM

-Pousse Café’s soundtrack underscores the theme of love, loss and the history of cocktails, from Cole Porter’s “I Get A Kick Out if You” to Esquivel’s Latin lounge.
-The music, the sexy cocktail tableaus and surreal, tropical Florida setting are the dramatic backdrop of this original, modern interpretation of a classic American film genre.
+Pousse Café’s soundtrack underscores the theme of love, loss and the history of cocktails, from Cole Porter’s “I Get A Kick Out Of You” to Esquivel’s Latin lounge.
+The music, the sexy cocktail tableaus and surreal, tropical Florida setting are the dramatic backdrop of this modern interpretation of a classic American film genre.

-Winter collaborated on the script with lead actors, Dominic Hamilton-Little and Anthony Hamilton.
+Winter collaborated on the script with lead actors, Dominic Hamilton-Little and Anthony F. Hamilton.
 Her film was a festival favorite (including Seattle International Film Festival, LA Outfest, SXSW), winning Best Picture at Victoria Film Festival.
-This re-discovered gem explores a father-son relationship during a fraught period in the LGBTQI zeitgeist, as well as celebrating the resurgence of a piece of true Americana: the cocktail.
+This re-discovered gem explores a father-son relationship during a fraught period in the LGBTQ+ zeitgeist, as well as celebrating the resurgence of a piece of true Americana: the cocktail.

 BIOS